 1.2 Problem Statement

 Underground mining, mainly artisanal and small-scale miners (ASM), experiences critical challenges related to health and safety.
 This is because underground miners from the ASM are usually exposed to toxic and hazardous gases, fluctuating temperature and humidity, and particulate matter from blasting, drilling, and machines used in underground mines.
 However, these artisanal and small-scale miners operate outside the formal safety frameworks, especially from Kenya.
 They usually rely on sensory detections, such as smell, touch, and vision, to identify these hazardous and toxic gases and particulate matter levels.
-The methods used by these miners are unreliable and highly expose them to chronic health risks such as respiratory illness and black lung diseases, which are caused by prolonged exposure to carbon monoxide, carbon dioxide PM2.5, and PM10 particles.
+The methods used by these miners are unreliable and highly expose them to chronic health risks such as respiratory illness and black lung diseases, which are caused by prolonged exposure to carbon monoxide, carbon dioxide, PM2.5, and PM10 particles.

 The lack of near real-time data monitoring and the need for advanced adoption of predictive analytics in underground mines to forecast hazardous conditions has exacerbated the risks.
 For instance, when the accumulations of toxic and hazardous gases have exceeded the safety thresholds, the absence of prompt and accurate alerts to underground miners can result in professional injuries and fatalities.
 However, the lack of machine learning models in the underground mines has limited the ability to analyze the historical data for various patterns, predict environmental challenges in the underground mines, and implement proactive safety measures.
 The gap in machine learning technology has prevented effective management of the underground environment and exposed various miners to preventable health risks.
 This research thesis will address poor underground monitoring systems and machine learning predictions of the underground environment by leveraging IoT and machine learning technologies.